Montreal Neurological Institute and Hospital: A Killam Institution

-McConnell Brain Imaging Center
+McConnell Brain Imaging Centre

-The McConnell Brain Imaging Center (BIC) is The Neuro's multimodal platform for neuroimaging and neuroinformatics research.
-Launched in 1984 by then MNI director Dr. William Feindel with the support of the McConnell Family Foundation, the BIC has grown into the largest neuroimaging facility in Canada.
-Julien Doyon is the director of the McConnell Brain Imaging Center.
+The McConnell Brain Imaging Centre ("The BIC") is The Neuro's multimodal platform for neuroimaging and neuroinformatics research.
+Launched in 1984 by then Neuro director Dr. William Feindel with the support of the McConnell Family Foundation, The BIC has grown into the largest neuroimaging facility in Canada.
+Julien Doyon is the director of the McConnell Brain Imaging Centre.

 The BIC houses 3 core units: the magnetic resonance imaging (MRI) unit (jointly led by David Rudko and Christine Tardiff), the positron emission tomography (PET) unit (led by Jean-Paul Soucy) and the magnetoencephalography (MEG) unit (led by Sylvain Baillet).
-Researcher at the BIC have access to a 3.0 Tesla (3T) MRI scanner (Siemens), the first full-body 7.0 Tesla (7T) MRI scanner (Siemens) in Canada, a 275-channel CTF MEG system, electroencephalography (EEG), and transcranial magnetic stimulation (TMS), among others.
+Researcher at the BIC have access to a 3.0 tesla (3T) MRI scanner (Siemens), the first full-body 7.0 tesla (7T) MRI scanner (Siemens) in Canada, a 275-channel CTF MEG system, electroencephalography (EEG), and transcranial magnetic stimulation (TMS), among others.